duplode/duplode.github.io/src/posts/_distributive.md

 otherwise, we would have to figure out a way to combine any different shapes that might lie under the `f` layer in `f (g a)`, which would end up with us reinventing `Applicative` and `Traversable`.
-With a single shape, though, we can recreate it on the outside, no questions asked.
-As for the `f` functorial layer, we can simply duplicate it as many times as necessary to fill in the positions of the `g` shape:
+With a single shape, though, we can recreate it on the outside, no questions asked:

 ``` haskell
 instance Distributive Duo where
     distribute u = Duo (fstDuo <$> u) (sndDuo <$> u)
 ```

+Note the `f` functorial layer gets duplicated as many times as necessary to fill in the positions of the `g` shape.
 Ordinary Haskell values can be duplicated at will, so nothing more than `Functor` is necessary for `f`.  [^coapplicative]

 [^coapplicative]: That is what the `Data.Distributive` documentation means with "Due to the lack of non-trivial comonoids in Haskell, we